 Cost: $75.00 - $235.00 (includes cart) Click for current rates

-Accolades: Ranked 3rd in Arizona on Golf magazine's Best Public Courses list.
+Accolades: Ranked 7th in Arizona on Golf Course Gurus' Best in State list.

 What to Expect: We-Ko-Pa is a 36 hole upper end public facility located 30 miles northeast of Phoenix in Fort McDowell.
 The facility opened originally with Scott Miller's design (Cholla) in 2001 and followed that up with Bill Coore and Ben Crenshaw's 2006 design (Saguaro).
 The courses are free from residential development and enjoy seclusion with expansive vistas of the Sonoran desert where players need only focus on the views and the golf.
 While national magazines tend to anoint Saguaro as the superior track, you may be surprised how many players at We-Ko-Pa give Cholla the nod as the best course on the property.
 Both courses enjoy movement in the topography which allows for some superior hole designs and visuals compared to the flat courses in Arizona's desert.
 While both courses boast generous fairways and greens, Cholla has a more target golf inspired theme while Saguaro went old school with its links approach that favors greens spilling into neighboring tees in order to create a superior walking experience.
 Hole yardages are more traditional on Cholla while Saguaro features numerous half-par holes which is often favored by those that prefer match play to stroke play competitions.
 The greens are more undulated at Saguaro and the conditioning at both courses is about as good as anything you'll encounter in the illustrious Valley of the Sun.
 Public or private, We-Ko-Pa offers one of the best golfing experiences in the Grand Canyon State with an impressive combination of visuals, strategy, and fun.

 Individual Hole Analysis